-Approximate date of commencement of proposed sale to the public: As soon as practicable after Registration Statement. the effective date of of this If any of the securities being registered on this form are to be offered on a delayed or continuounder the Securities Act of 1933, check the following box. \Box ous basis pursuant t o Rule 415 If this form is filed to register additional securities for an offering pursuant to Rule 462(b) unfollowing box and list the Securities Act registration statement number of the earlier effective same offering. \Box If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act registration statement number of the earlier effective registration statement • If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities As list the Securities Act registration statement number of the earlier effective registration number of the earlier effective registration statement number of the earlier effective registration number of the earlier effective regis • Indicate by check mark whether the registrant is an emerging growth company as defined in F 1933.
-Rule 405 of the Secu irities Act of Emerging growth company ⊠ If an emerging growth company that prepares its financial statements in accordance with U.S. the registrant has elected not to use the extended transition period for complying with any new standards† provided pursuant to Section 7(a)(2)(B) of the Securities Act. □ CALCULATION OF REGISTRATION FEE , , Title of Each Class of Securities To Be Registered (1) Proposed Maximum Aggregate Offering Price (2)(3) Amount of Registration Fee (3) Ordinary shares, DKK 2 nominal value per share \$ \$ (1) All ordinary shares will be represented by American Depositary Shares, or ADSs, with each ADS representing a ADSs issuable upon deposit of the ordinary shares registered hereby will be registered pursuant to a separate Re 333-).
-(2) Includes the aggregate offering price of additional ordinary shares represented by ADSs that may be sold upon ordinary shares to be granted to the underwriters. exercise of an option to p ourchase additional (3) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act 1933, as amended.
-The Registrant hereby amends this Registration Statement on such date or dates as may be necess the Registrant shall file a further amendment which specifically states that this Registration State effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as amended, or until the Registration State of 1933, as a state of 1 ement shall thereafte er become effective on such date as the Commission, acting pursuant to such Section 8(a), may determine.
+A 41 .
+C 41.: proximate date of commencement of proposed sale to the public: As soon as practicable after istration Statement. the effective date ()1 this ny of the securities being registered on this form are to be offered on a delayed or continuous er the Securities Act of 1933, check the following box. \Box ous basis pursuant t o Rule 415 foll his form is filed to register additional securities for an offering pursuant to Rule 462(b) undowing box and list the Securities Act registration statement number of the earlier effective the offering. \Box his form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities At the Securities Act registration statement number of the earlier effective registration statement. his form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act registration statement number of the earlier effective registration statement Indi 193 cate by check mark whether the registrant is an emerging growth company as defined in R 3. tule 405 of the Secu ırities Act of Em erging growth company 🗵 the n emerging growth company that prepares its financial statements in accordance with U.S. registrant has elected not to use the extended transition period for complying with any new dards† provided pursuant to Section $7(a)(2)(B)$ of the Securities Act.
+CALCULATION OF REGISTRATION FEE Title of Each Class of Securities To Be Registered (1) Proposed Maximum Aggregate Offering Price (2)(3) Amount of Registration Fee (3) Ordinary shares, DKK 2 nominal value per share \$ \$ (1) All ordinary shares will be represented by American Depositary Shares, or ADSs, with each ADS representing of ADSs issuable upon deposit of the ordinary shares registered hereby will be registered pursuant to a separate Re 333-).
+(2) Includes the aggregate offering price of additional ordinary shares represented by ADSs that may be sold upon e ordinary shares to be granted to the underwriters. exercise of an option to p ourchase additional (3) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act 1933, as amended.

+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to such Section 8(a), may determine.